 Hydrilla is a submersed aquatic plant endemic to the Old World tropics; it was introduced into Florida by the aquarium industry in the late 1950s (Langeland 1990).
-Evidence from a molecular study points to Bangalore, India as a possible origin of the hydrilla population in Florida (Madeira 1999).
+Evidence from a molecular study point to Bangalore, India as a possible origin of the hydrilla population in Florida (Madeira 1999).
 After its discovery in the Crystal River watershed in 1960, hydrilla continued to expand its range statewide and to increase in severity in water bodies already infested.
 The dense surface mats associated with severe hydrilla infestations cause problems because they hinder navigation and flood control, interfere with recreational activities, and reduce the biodiversity in aquatic ecosystems (Haller 1978).
-Between 1982 and 2016, approximately $281 million in state and federal funds were spent managing hydrilla in Florida public waters (FWC 2016).
-In the year 2015–2016, $9.06 million was spent treating 15,899 acres of hydrilla (FWC 2016).
-With the recent discovery of herbicide resistance in hydrilla (Michel et al. 2004), there is renewed interest in biological control.
+Between 1982 and 2020, approximately $331 million in state and federal funds were spent managing hydrilla in Florida public waters (FWC 2020).
+In the year 2019–2020, approximately $9 million was spent treating around 16,000 acres of hydrilla (FWC 2020).
+The discovery of herbicide resistance in hydrilla in 2004 (Michel et al. 2004), led to renewed interest in biological control.

 According to NCBI Taxonomy, Species 2000, and the Integrated Taxonomic Information System, the following synonyms have been used to describe Cricotopus lebetis: